BEFORE INVINCIBLE ART, THERE WAS O'NEILL GLASS ART

 But how do I feel about my new direction?

 I would be lying if I was saying I do not miss working with glass.
+I could still make some pieces as a hobby, but I had to sell all my equipment.
 I even had some serious "what if" moments.
 But I also love what I am doing today.
 In fact, what makes me happy and feed my soul is making things.
 But I would not go as far as saying I'd be happy making felt hand puppets :)